MAIF/daikoku/manual/src/main/paradox/adminusage/2-users.md

 To create a new user, just click on the `Create new user` button.
 You will have some informations to fill :

-* The user's name
+* User's name
-* An email adress
+* User's email adress
-* Possibly an avatar.
+* Possibly user's avatar.
 It could be an URl or an assets from the object manager
 * Activate / deactivate the admin status
-* A password
+* User's password
-* A personal token
+* User's personal token
-* The tenants accessible by the user
+* The tenants which are accessible to the user
-* Metadatas
+* Metadata

 To finalize the creation, click on the `Create` button.

 ## Remove User

-To delete a user, just hover the avatar and click on `delete` button (trash icon).
+To delete a user, just hover the avatar and click on `Delete` button (bin icon).
 Finaly, confirm the command.

 ## Impersonate user

-Daikoku allow to impersonate a user.
-Just hover the avatar and click on `impersonate` button (ninja icon).
+Daikoku provides users impersonation.
+Just hover over the avatar and click on `impersonate` button (ninja icon).